Formulas for

 Does Port Number Lookup work in Excel as well as Google Sheets?

-Port Number Lookup is served live from APIVerve's production data engine, and cells recalculate on the refresh cadence you choose — every open, hourly, or every 30 minutes.
-It draws on 65K ports and refreshes on the schedule you set.
+It draws on 65K ports, served live from APIVerve's production data engine, and cells recalculate on the cadence you choose — every open, hourly, or every 30 minutes.

 Put Port Number Lookup in your next spreadsheet.
 Add the extension, paste the formula, and the cell keeps itself current.